Nishith55/House-Price-Prediction/README.md

 # House Price Prediction – Advanced Regression Techniques

-This repository contains a complete machine learning pipeline for predicting house sale prices using the [Kaggle House Prices dataset](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview).
+This repository contains a complete Machine Learning pipeline for predicting House Sale Prices using the [Kaggle House Prices dataset](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview).
 The goal is to build a well-generalized regression model that incorporates structured data preprocessing, regularization, and ensemble learning.

 The project includes all major stages of applied machine learning: data cleaning, feature engineering, model comparison, hyperparameter tuning, and performance evaluation.